 Why This Tool Is Effective

-1) Having a Saved list helps us see ourselves as trainers of trainers.
+1) Having a Saved List helps us see ourselves as trainers of trainers.

 It shifts our mindset.
 We are not only being trained, we are passing on what we know to others.
 It helps identify who those people are that we can train.
-Your “Saved lists” of those you are training could be the beginning of 2nd generation groups.
+Your “Saved Lists” of those you are training could be the beginning of 2nd generation groups.
 But first, the mindset has to shift from being trained to becoming a trainer of trainers.

 2) Praying daily for specific lost people increases your love, passion, and boldness.

 As I pray for people, my heart connects to them more.
 I start to feel God’s heart for them.
-This affects how much time I am willing to give up from other things in order to spend time with them.
+This affects how much time I am willing to give up on other things in order to spend time with them.
 My priorities begin to shift as I daily pray for this list.